banner

 Discussion

-When is it important that we just get a job done, and when is it essential that we are careful to do it right?
+When is it important that we just get a job done, and when is it essential that we do it right?
 Why?

 What might be the results of not being careful versus being careful?